Battery Operated Bug Zapper: Your Guide to Cordless

 Running Costs & Environmental Impact

 If you opt for a battery operated bug zapper that uses disposable batteries (like AA, AAA, or D-cells), the cost can add up quickly during peak bug season.
 Constantly replacing batteries can negate initial savings.
-Furthermore, the environmental impact of disposing of numerous single-use batteries is a concern for eco-conscious users.
+The environmental impact of disposing of numerous single-use batteries is a concern for eco-conscious users.
 Rechargeable models, despite a higher upfront cost, are a more environmentally friendly and cost-effective solution in the long run.

 Battery Life & Runtime Expectations